 Welcome to the new Eighth District Electrical Benefit Fund Web Site.
 We are excited to bring you many new features on this web site.
 We hope that the new site will be easier for you to navigate and find the information you are looking for.

 Some of the new features include the ability to complete claim forms and enrollment forms on line, using an electronic signature through the Claim e-Form or Enrollment e-Form tab.
-Once you have logged in using your secure pin number you may view and complete these forms.
+Once you have logged in using your medical card I.D. you may view and complete these forms.
 You still have the ability to download the forms and submit if you prefer.
 In addition, you now have the ability to view recent claims as well as the explanation of benefits (E.O.B.) for these claims.

 To access this site you will need to select Sign In from the Quick Items menu and follow the information given on the Sign In page to create a password for this site.